Herman F. Zimmerman: Career

 Zimmerman initially aspired to be an actor and enrolled at Northwestern University to study acting and directing.
 He then changed his major to theatre production, in order to take an assistantship in technical theatre.
-Zimmerman then became an Associate Professor of Drama at Northwestern University for 5 years, where he was a Technical Director and Scene Designer for the university's theatre.
+Zimmerman then became an associate professor of drama at Northwestern University for 5 years, where he was a Technical Director and Scene Designer for the university's theatre.

 Zimmerman began working for NBC in 1965, as an assistant art director on Days of Our Lives.
 Zimmerman has worked on a project with the Institute for Creative Technologies in Southern California, called the "Experience Learning System", which was commissioned by the US Army.

 Throughout the 1970s, Zimmerman served as an art director on several of Sid and Marty Kroffts' shows, including Sigmund and the Sea Monsters, Land of the Lost, Far Out Space Nuts, The Lost Saucer, and Donny and Marie.

 Star Trek

-Zimmerman began working in the Star Trek franchise when he was hired to work on Star Trek: The Next Generation.
-Zimmerman also worked on 6 of the Star Trek feature films; The Final Frontier, The Undiscovered Country, Generations, First Contact, Insurrection and Nemesis.
-Zimmerman was also the art director for Star Trek: Deep Space Nine for which he received four Emmy nominations.
-Zimmerman's final work for the Star Trek franchise was the set of Star Trek: Enterprise.
+Zimmerman began working in the Star Trek franchise when he was hired to work on Star Trek: The Next Generation, where he served as production designer during the first season, leaving to work on the feature film Star Trek V: The Final Frontier.
+Zimmerman worked as production designer on five additional Star Trek feature films: The Undiscovered Country, Generations, First Contact, Insurrection and Nemesis.
+Zimmerman was also the production designer for Star Trek: Deep Space Nine, for which he received four Emmy nominations, and Star Trek: Enterprise, which was his final work for the Star Trek franchise.